KiraYamato94/LasMonjas/README.md

 - Can make tasks to disguise himself but won't count for the tasks progress.
 - He doesn't have any win condition, think about his role like a hot potato, if you're the Role Thief when the game ends, you lose.
 - If he tries to steal an Impostor or Rebel role, he dies instead.
-- He can't be in the same game as Joker, Pyromaniac, Treasure Hunter, Devourer, Poisoner and Puppeteer.
+- He can't be in the same game as Joker, Pyromaniac, Treasure Hunter, Devourer, Poisoner, Puppeteer, Exiler, Amnesiac and Seeker.

 -----------------------